Delta456/box-cli-maker/README.md

 There might be no color effect for very old terminals like [`Windows Console (Legacy Mode)`](https://docs.microsoft.com/en-us/windows/console/legacymode) or environment variable `TERM` give `DUMB` so it will output some garbage value if used.

-In Online Playgrounds, CI/CDs, Browsers etc; it is recommended not to use this module with color support as few may have it but is hard to detect.
+In Online Playgrounds, CI/CDs, Browsers etc, it is recommended **not** to use this module with color effect as few may have it but this is hard to detect in general.
 If you think that it's possible then open an issue and address the solution!

 ### Acknowledgements